duet/duet.github.com/post/duets.markdown

 ---
 # `{{page.title}}`

-Creates a new duet associated with the current account.
+Creates a new duet with the current account as the proposer.

-**Note**: Invite functionality is not in place yet.
-It's pending a decision on email vs. sms.

 ## URL